LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 <br>

 The output shows that, for example, 63 people lived in areas where rubbish was very common and experienced victimisation in the past year.
-Under the null hypothesis of no relationship, however, we should expect this value to be 41.69 (the expected value).
+Under the null hypothesis of no relationship, however, we should have expected 41.69 people (the expected value).
 Thus, more people are in this cell than we would expect under the null hypothesis.

 The chi-square value is 184.04, with 3 degrees of freedom (df).
 The df is obtained by the number of rows minus one, then multiplied by the number of columns minus one: (4 − 1)*(2 − 1).

-The p-value associated with this particular value is nearly zero (p= 1.180e-39).
-This value is considerably lower than the standard alpha level of 0.05.
+The p-value associated with this particular value is nearly zero (p = 1.180e-39).
+This value is considerably lower than $\alpha$ = 0.05.
 We conclude that there is a significant relationship between victimisation and the presence of rubbish.
 We reject the null hypothesis.

 If you do not want to use `CrossTable()`, you can use `chisq.test()`  to give you only the chi-square value:
 <br>